marcusbianchi/blip.webhookreceiver/README.md

 Project to receive webhook from BLIP messages

 ## blip.webhookreceiver.pubsub
+Sub-project to process the messages using GPC PubSub

 ### Required Environment Variables:
 - GOOGLE_APPLICATION_CREDENTIALS: Json with google credentials on GCP PubSub.